catid/kvm/README.md

 The TinyPilot project has built a power/data splitter that is super useful when working with target devices that cannot supply full power to the Raspberry Pi.
 This splitter requires two additional Micro USB cables.

 * Power/Data Splitter: https://tinypilotkvm.com/product/tinypilot-power-connector
-* 2x Micro USB to USB-A Adapter Cable (3 Feet): https://www.amazon.com/dp/B01JPDTZXK
+* 2x Micro USB to USB-A Adapter Cable (3 Feet, or shorter): https://www.amazon.com/dp/B01JPDTZXK

 ## OS Installation